abazad/spotify-google/README.md

 This script allows you to move Spotify playlists over to Google Play Music in a fast method with best matching.
 Songs not matched/found are printed out at the end.
 <br>
 To use, you MUST have configured Google to create an Android device on your account.
-There are 2 options
+There are 2 options<br>
     1. Login to your Google account from an Android device and play a song.<br>
     2. Download BlueStacks for Windows.
 Login to your Google account, Open Google Play Music and play a song.<br>
 <br>